TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

 Generally, when a type is resolved, one of three things happens:

-1. If the type hasn\'t been registered, the container throws an
+1. If the type hasn't been registered, the container throws an
     > exception.

 2. If the type has been registered as a singleton, the container